sanchewy/KeywordCipher/README.md

 The program will include a GUI with text fields for inputting the keyword and for adding or copying messages and encrypted messages.
 It will also have encrypt and decrypt functions (and buttons on the interface).
 To decrypt you will need the keyword used in the encryption process.

+***As an afterthought, I added a feature allowing you to shift the keyword alphabet over a specified amount after creating it.
+Essentially, this is like preforming a Caesar cipher after preforming a keyword cipher.***